Ozzie Albies Player Props: Braves vs. Rockies

 Ozzie Albies At The Plate

-- Among the qualifying batters in MLB, his batting average ranks 67th, his on-base percentage ranks 112th, and he is 25th in the league in slugging.
+- Among the qualified batters in MLB action, he ranks 75th in batting average, 114th in on-base percentage, and 30th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.